-Diss universal right to "adequate" housing conditions, as command in the ICESCR, places a significant obligation on the part of the State to ercave the provision of adequate accommodation to its citizens.
-This does not mean that the Coverant imposes onto States the obligation to eliminate homelessness immediately11, however, the State must show that the measures being taken are 'sofficient to realize the right for every individual in the shortest possible time in accordance with the manufactor of available resources."
+This universal right to "adequate" homing conditions, as contained in the ICESCR, places a significant obligation on the part of the State to ensure the provision in decapate accommodation to accidents.
+This does not ment that the Concentral imposes onto States the obligation to climinate homeleoniess immediately.", however, the State most show that the measures being taken are "sufficient to reuties the right for every individual in the shortest possible time in accordance with the maximum of available sources.

-The Committee on Economic, Social and Cultural Rights has study ecognised that howing rights are infinitely more complex than the commonly cited 'right to a roof over one's head' and it entails additional concerns such as security of tenure, non-discrimination and affordability 11.
-The morns is the right to a phase to live in security, peace and dignity ".
+The Committee on Economic, Social and Cultural Rights has itself recognised that horsing rights are infinitely more complex than the continuinty cited "right to a roof over one's heaff and it contains additional concerns such to security of tenue, non-discrimination and affinidability.11.
+The access to the right to a place to live in security, peace and dignity.14 i) Legal security of tenure ii) Anallability of services, materials, facilities and infrastructure

-The practical implications of this right were explained by the Committee on Economic, Social and Cultural Rights (CESCR) in its General Comment us.
-4: The main concepts include:
+The practical implications of this right were explained by the Committee on Economic, Social and Cultural Rights (CESCR) in its General Comment to.
+4. The main concepts include:

-The object of this law is not so much that of prolonging leases as much as that of ensuring that evictions only occur in strictly defined commutances (the legality of an eviction would be initially descrimed by reference to domestic law P1.
+The object of this law is not so much that of prolonging beases as much as that of enuring that excitain only occur in strictly defined circumstances this legality of an eviction would be initially determined by reference to done size law?